The Free Particle

 - Free particle: $V(x)=0$, no boundary conditions (arbitrary energy)

-- Free particles cannot exist in stationary states
+- Free particles cannot exist as stationary states

-- Free particles cannot have a precisely defined single energy value (energy uncertainty exists)
+- Free particles cannot have energy defined as a single precise value (energy uncertainty exists)

-- Nevertheless, the general solution of the time-dependent Schrödinger equation is a linear combination of separated variable solutions, so the separated variable solutions still have mathematical significance.
-However, in this case, as there are no constraints, the general solution is in the form of an integral ($\int$) over the continuous variable $k$, not a sum ($\sum$) over the discrete variable $n$.
+- Nevertheless, since the general solution of the time-dependent Schrödinger equation is a linear combination of separated solutions, the separated solution still has important mathematical significance.
+However, in this case, since there are no constraints, the general solution takes the form of an integral ($\int$) over the continuous variable $k$ rather than a sum ($\sum$) over the discrete variable $n$.

 - General solution of the Schrödinger equation: